Collar vs harness

 Teach your dog that lead pulling will not be rewarded.
 If they begin to tug against the lead then stand still until they calm down and return to you.
 Only start walking again once they are back where they should be.
-Don’t forget to reward good behaviour as well.
-If your dog has had a perfect walk then make sure to treat them when you get home so they know what they should be doing all the time.
+Don’t forget to reward good behaviour as well!
+If your dog has had a perfect walk then make sure to treat (take a little baggie of treats along with you) so they know what they should be doing all the time.

 You should also use a shorter lead for better control as that will force them closer to your body throughout the walk.
 Staying away from retractable leads is also a smart idea especially when dealing with medium or large dogs.
 These leads are way too long and are known to be unreliable, it’s better to have full control over your dog at all times especially if you find yourself walking by heavy traffic areas or near other dogs.